Introduction#

 With that said, take a look at how you can craft a ciphertext to trick the oracle to give you the flag.

-Now you can divide p by two and get the flag 🙂
+Now you can divide $m$ by 2 and get the flag. 🙂

 This first part was oriented around the basics of RSA so everyone could follow and maybe learn something.
-The two attacks described are among the easiest to exploit as they don’t require tools or a lot of coding.
-It was a lot of recaps for more advanced readers so I hope you didn’t get bored 🙂
+The two attacks described here are among the easiest to exploit as they don’t require tools or a lot of coding.
+It was a lot of recaps for more advanced readers, so I hope you didn’t get bored. 🙂

 In the next parts I will focus on more advanced attacks.